Schoonology/teleprompter/README.md

 ## Developing for Teleprompter

-Two additional routes exist for internal synchronization of Control and View displays.
+Two additional routes exist for internal synchronization of Control and Script displays.
 Any event posted to the Publish route is sent to all clients attached to the Subscribe socket, where `{namespace}` is any string, generally the name of the script being displayed.